AdamKorzun/ghs/README.md

 # ghs
-Simple tool to get repositories from GitHub
+GitHubSearch - AS s mple tool to search and get repositories from GitHub

 # Usage
 ghs --f "search term"